 Advice for students regarding translation and editing tools

-There are a range of digital applications, services and plugins available that provide language translation and other types of editorial assistance.
-These are tools where you can input text and ask for:
+A range of digital applications, services and plugins, as well as most GenAI tools provide language translation and other types of editorial assistance.
+All of these can provide:

 The purpose of this guide is to support you in understanding acceptable use of translation and editing tools in the context of academic integrity.